learn-co-curriculum/dsc-filtering-v2-4/README.md

 ## Objectives

 You will be able to:
+* Connect to a SQL database using Python
+* Retrieve a subset of records from a table using a WHERE clause
+* Write SQL queries to filter and order results

-* Understand the basic structure of a `SELECT` statement in SQL
+* Retrieve a subset of columns from a table

 ## Connecting to a Database